bhenk/logger-d/docs/api/bhenk/logger/log/Log/Log.rst

-The type of *Logger* used by this log agent defaults to "log".
+The type of *Logger* used by this log agent defaults to "log" and has a two logfiles, one for all statements.
+Log messages exceeding a certain level will also be logged to an error logfile.

-Documentation of logging calls copied from X.
+Documentation of logging calls copied from https://www.php-fig.org/psr/psr-3/.